UwUSnek/Lumen-Aurora/doc/ILSL/Lux.md

 ### Arrays

 Arrays can aggregate values of the same type.<br>
-Functions, parameters, right values, variables and struct fields can all be of an array type.
+Functions, parameters, right values, variables and struct member can all have array type.

 Arrays can use any base type, including structs, enums and other arrays.<br>
 An array of arrays is called a multidimensional array.
 There is no limit to the number of dimensions an array can have.<br>

-Array declarations are identical to the normal types, but `[` `]` tokens follow the symbol identifier, optionally enclosing an expression to specify the number of elements.<br>
+Array declarations are identical to normal types, but `[` `]` tokens follow the symbol identifier, optionally enclosing an expression to specify the number of elements.<br>
 Arrays can be initialized using any expression of a type that can be implicitly converted.<br>
 If the `[` `]` are left empty, the number of elements is determined by the inizializer value, which becomes required and must be of an implicitly convertible array type.